svenkreiss/html5validator/README.rst

                             ignore messages containing the given strings
       --ignore-re [IGNORE_RE [IGNORE_RE ...]]
                             regular expression of messages to ignore
-      -l                    run on larger files: sets Java stack size to 2048k -ll                   run on larger files: sets Java stack size to 8192k -lll                  run on larger files: sets Java stack size to 32768k --log LOG             log level: DEBUG, INFO or WARNING (default: WARNING) --version             show program's version number and exit
+      --config CONFIG       Path to a config file for options -l                    run on larger files: sets Java stack size to 2048k -ll                   run on larger files: sets Java stack size to 8192k -lll                  run on larger files: sets Java stack size to 32768k --log LOG             log level: DEBUG, INFO or WARNING (default: WARNING) --log-file LOG_FILE   Name for log file.
+If no name supplied then no log file will be created
+      --version             show program's version number and exit

 This module uses the `validator.nu backend <https://github.com/validator/validator.github.io>`_